Initial Teacher Training

 Community First Academy Trust understand what outstanding teaching looks like and how to help teachers get there whatever their starting point.
 Our partnership of schools enjoy Ofsted Outstanding recognition, excellent results and some of the highest attendance rates in the country.

-Kingsbridge Teacher Training (ITT) is a 12 month programme that leads to Qualified Teacher Status (QTS) with the award of PGCE level provided by Manchester Metropolitan University (MMU).
+Kingsbridge Teacher Training (ITT) is a 12 month programme that leads to Qualified Teacher Status (QTS) with the award of PGCE level provided by Bath Spa University.
 You can specialise in Primary or a specific subject at Secondary level.